 wget tool to download it on the HPC.
 We'll download this into

-Now extract into the
+Now extract the tar file:

-app with the application's name and
+"software_name" with the software's name and

-version with the version you are installing, as demonstrated below.
+"version" with the version you are installing, as demonstrated below.
 In this case, we'll use the

 --prefix option to specify the install location.

 You'll also want to specify a few variables to help make your application more compatible with our systems.
 We recommend specifying that you wish to use the Intel compilers and that you want to link the Intel libraries statically.
 This will prevent you from having to have the Intel module loaded in order to use your program.
-To accomplish this, add "
+To accomplish this, add

-CC=icc CFLAGS=-static-intel" to the end of your invocation of
+CC=icc CFLAGS=-static-intel to the end of your invocation of

 configure.
 If your application does not use